 Deploy a NextJS to Heroku¶

 Flotiq Team prepared a few starters.
-They use frameworks like gatsby and NextJS.
-Such starters can be hosted on many popular, often free clouds.
-This post will guide you through the deployment process for one of the popular free clouds, Heroku.
+They use frameworks like Gatsby and NextJS.
+Such starters can be hosted on many popular clouds.
+This post guides you through deployment to Heroku.
 An example will be a starter written in the NextJS framework.

 Before start¶